asadmahasg/asadmahasg/README.md

-- 👋 Hi, I’m @asadmahasg
+- 👋 Hi, I’m @asadmahasg.
+- 🎓 I have a degree in Computer Science(CS).
-- 👀 I’m interested in Programming and Computers
+- 👀 I’m interested in Programming and Computers.
-- 🌱 I’m currently working as a software engineer
+- 💻 I’m currently working as a software engineer.
+- 🤝 I enjoy collaborating with others and learning from their perspectives and experiences.
+- 💡 I'm passionate about problem-solving and finding elegant solutions to complex challenges.
+- 📚 In my free time, I enjoy reading about language core, and working on personal coding projects.
+- 🚀 I'm always looking for ways to improve my skills and stay up-to-date with the latest trends and technologies.
+- 📂 Check out my portfolio at [asadmahmood.site](asadmahmood.site).
-- 📫 You can reach me out at asad.mahmood.official1@gmail.com
+- 📫 You can reach me out at asad.mahmood.official1@gmail.com.
+-